Tednoob17/Ctf-Wu/htb-academy/modules/htb-to-md/Google Cybersecurity Certification.md

 9. Fill in the blank: An entry-level analysts helps the security team make sure the <----> person on the team is alerted when incidents occur. correct

 10. A security analyst receives an alert that someone has gained unauthorized access to a system with PII.
-Seconds later, the analyst is alerted that an employee has downloaded unapproved
+Seconds later, the analyst is alerted that an employee has downloaded unapproved  software on their work device.
+Which incident should be escalated be escalated first ?